 4.10 It is anticipated that delivery of this link will be achieved through provision of a short stretch of new walkway as part of the redevelopment of a site at Hansard Lane, dependant on the nature of that scheme, and through CIL funding for the section of route exercising the covenant through gardens of the Bridges Court development.
-This project will unlock the remaining section between Fye Bridge and Whitefriars Bridge on the north bank, providing more options for pedestrian movement in this area and enhancing access to strategic GI in the city centre.
+This link is considered capable of implementation in the longer term dependent on detailed investigation of feasibility and deliverability.
+Once delivered this project would unlock the remaining section between Fye Bridge and Whitefriars Bridge on the north bank, providing more options for pedestrian movement in this area and enhancing access to strategic green infrastructure in the city centre.
 It is important that the new Riverside Walk in this location is managed to reduce and not exacerbate any potential negative effects on residents who live along this section of the river.